Ericsson extends patent suits against Apple to Europe

+* Johnson & Johnson - decided to pause all YouTube digital advertising globally

-STOCKHOLM Swedish telecom equipment maker Ericsson (ERICb.ST) has filed lawsuits in Germany, Britain and the Netherlands against Apple (AAPL.O) over technology licence payments, Ericsson said on Friday, extending a U.S. battle between the firms to Europe.
+STOCKHOLM May 8 Swedish mobile telecom equipment maker Ericsson has filed lawsuits in Germany, Britain and the Netherlands against Apple over technology licence payments, Ericsson said on Friday.

 Ericsson said it had offered to enter into arbitration with Apple to reach a global licensing agreement for its patents, but that offer had now expired.